First Day of Spring 2011

 National Parks are free this weekend to honor MLK, Jr.

-While many of our nation’s 394 national parks charge no entrance fee, Secretary of the Interior Ken Salazar recently announced that the National Park Service will waive entrance fees to all of its national parks this weekend, January 15 – 17, in honor of Martin Luther King, Jr. On January 17th’s Day of Service, many parks will even be hosting volunteer events to honor nizagara Dr. King.
+While many of our nation’s 394 national parks charge no entrance fee, Secretary of the Interior Ken Salazar recently announced that the National Park Service will waive entrance fees to all of its national parks this weekend, January 15 – 17, in honor of Martin Luther King, Jr. On January 17th’s Day of Service, many parks will even be hosting volunteer events to honor tadalafil Dr. King.

 You probably live within a few hours of a national park.
 Wouldn’t this free entrance weekend be a great time to visit one?
 A list of participating parks by state can be found on the NPS website.